 The CCP Alliance has multiple strategic partners within the construction industry, labor, community, education and government.

 *Funds for this project were appropriated in 2016 Minnesota Session Laws, Ch.
 189, HF.
 2749, Art.
 12, Sec.
 2, Subd 2(x).

 She was born and raised in Minnesota and attended Inver Hills Community College.
-Prior to joining BMA, Donna owned & operated a Mechanical Contracting Company for 19 years and worked as a Senior Buyer for a General Contractor in Minnesota.
-In her spare time she enjoys golf, fishing & the outdoors.
-Donna, her husband & their black Labrador live in Hastings.
+Prior to joining BMA, Donna owned and operated a Mechanical Contracting Company for 19 years and worked as a senior buyer for a general contractor in Minnesota.
+In her spare time, she enjoys golf, fishing and the outdoors.
+Donna, her husband and their black labrador live in Hastings.

 Mary DesJarlais started her career in workforce development in 2002 when she ran a program called JITT (Jobs in the Trades) specifically designed to attract women to non-traditional construction careers and then connect them to union apprenticeship training programs.
 Since then, DesJarlais has gone on to work for the Minnesota AFL-CIO and the Minnesota Department of Labor and Industry to promote registered apprenticeship training to youth and adults.
 DesJarlais is also a published fiction novelist.
 Her passion is connecting people to exactly what they need.